brain-bzh/efficient-deep-learning/lab1.md

 Remember that it is important to check how well your network generalizes looking at the performances on the validation set.

-The following code can be using to obtain a DataLoader, ready for training in pytorch :
+The following code can be used to obtain a DataLoader, ready for training in pytorch :
 ```python

 from minicifar import minicifar_train,minicifar_test,train_sampler,valid_sampler